Bateman is honored as Hasty Pudding Man of the Year

 Thursday night’s festivities marked the first time the award had been handed out since the coronavirus pandemic began in 2020.

 Bateman, whose credits include “Arrested Development,” also produced and directed the popular Netflix series “Ozark.”
-He’s Hasty Pudding’s 55th Man of the Year.
+He is Hasty Pudding’s 55th Man of the Year.

 During the event, Bateman greeted his former “Arrested Development” co-star Will Arnett and actor Sean Hayes, who cheered him on from the crowd.
 The three currently host a podcast together, “SmartLess,” with which they will embark on a North American tour this month.